Sadamingh/SereneField3/Blog/drafts/markdowns/Posted/Data_Science_Experiments_1.md

 #### (3) The Definition of Factors

-Factors are also called covariates, explainatory variables, predictors, or features.
+Factors are also called covariates, explanatory variables, predictors, or features.
 These variables are thought to influence the response.

 #### (4) The Definition of Levels

-Levels are the values that a factor takes on in an experiment.Levels can be either numeric or categorical according to the factors.
+Levels are the values that a factor takes on in an experiment.
+Levels can be either numeric or categorical according to the factors.

 #### (5) The Definition of Experiment Conditions

 Experiment conditions are the unique combinations of levels of one or more factors.
 For a single-factor experiment, the levels are exactly the conditions.